Best Raised Bed Soil Mix — The Recipe That Actually Grows Vegetables

 Our Recommendation — And Why

+Probably should have opened with this section, honestly.
 For most home gardeners growing vegetables in raised beds, the 50/50 topsoil and compost mix is the right answer.
 Full stop.

 Mel’s Mix grows excellent vegetables.
-But paying $175 to fill a single bed when you’re just starting out is a real barrier, and the performance advantage over a good 50/50 blend doesn’t justify the extra expense for most crops.
+But paying $175 to fill a single bed when you’re just starting out is a real barrier — and the performance advantage over a good 50/50 blend doesn’t justify the extra expense for most crops.
 Tomatoes, peppers, squash, beans, lettuce, kale — all of them perform beautifully in a well-made topsoil and compost mix.
 The 40/40/20 recipe is solving a problem most gardeners don’t actually have.

-Probably should have opened with this section, honestly.
-If you’re here just for the answer, there it is.
+That’s what makes the 50/50 mix so endearing to us home growers.
+It’s accessible, forgiving, and it works.
 Go call your local landscape supply company and order equal parts screened topsoil and finished compost.
 Get it delivered in bulk if you’re filling more than one bed — the cost savings over bagged material are significant.
 For a single bed or a test run, bagged materials from a garden center work fine.

 How Much Soil You Actually Need — Calculator